Frequently asked questions :

 I collaborate with educators in the Global South and help direct respect and resources back to the communities that sustain this instrument.
 I also support and collaborate with women and women-identified, Queer and LGBTQ+ Andean charanguistas.

-We have a network of charango teachers, each with their own unique modalities, musical fortes and offerings.
+We have a network of charango teachers, each with their own unique modalities, expertise and offerings.

 Q: Where do you prefer having strap buttons placed on your charango?